chee-chyuan/rusty-calculator/README.md

 # Calculator
-This is a simple calculator console app written in Rust To start up the console, <br>
+This is a simple calculator console app written in Rust. <br>
+To start up the console, <br>
 Run at the root of the folder: